hu553in/salary-calculator/README.md

 ## How to run

 1. Install `GNU Make`, `Docker`, `Docker Compose`, `OpenJDK` (≥ 11)
-2. Create a relative symlink to [GUI](https://github.com/hu553in/salary-calculator-gui) named `./gui` (e.g. `ln -rs ../salary-calculator-gui ./gui`)
+2. Create a relative symlink to [the GUI](https://github.com/hu553in/salary-calculator-gui) named `./gui` (e.g. `ln -rs ../salary-calculator-gui ./gui`)
 3. Run `make` to run the app (or `make test` to run tests instead)